 EDU students enjoy the inherent flexibility and freedom of learning digitally with the help of various digital tools.
 However, this freedom also comes with the need to develop great amounts of self-discipline in order to succeed.
 EDU supports their students in acquiring that skill through mentorship and structure.
 That way, our students learn how to excel in their learning from both the comfort of their own home and a teaching hospital where they can gain hands-on experience.

 Lara is also excited about problem-based learning, a pedagogical practice that allows a small group of students to actively engage in discussion about an applied medical problem.
-By the end of her studies, she believes she will be well-prepared to step into her role as a doctor.
+By the end of her studies, she believes she will be well-prepared to step into her role.
 After learning through and completing all of her problem-based training at EDU, she will be a professional who is ready to take on a variety of problems and come up with equally diverse solutions.

 Lara’s peer, Stina-Marie Lutz from Heidelberg, Germany, was inspired to pursue a career in medicine by her family who works in caring professions.
 Her family’s background has nurtured in her a social and emphatic disposition which will serve her well as a surgeon, a career that has a large and positive impact on society.
 At EDU, Stina feels a sense of community where every student is seen as a unique individual with qualities that contribute to the group’s overall learning.
 Unlike traditional lecture halls, where learning effectiveness rapidly drops in a session, EDU’s smaller small class size during virtual sessions allows everyone an equal opportunity to ask questions without hesitation.
 This also leads to a higher chance of having their questions answered properly and effectively.
 What was her final push in choosing EDU?
 The early practical experience was the final step to a yes as Stina believes that “Learning-oriented practice is always more helpful than just theory without context”.